THE WHY

 Everyone deserves accessibility and usability.

-1) The access guaranteed by the Americans with Disabilities Act is a civil right and not a suggestion.
+1. The access guaranteed by the Americans with Disabilities Act is a civil right and not a suggestion.
 Accessibility Standards are law and not subject to your definition.

-2) Putting a ramp up to a door does not make the entire property “ADA Accessible”.
+2. Putting a ramp up to a door does not make the entire property “ADA Accessible”.

-3) Compliance to the Standards for Accessible Design and Web Content Accessibility Guidelines mitigates risk, and can keep you from being sued.
+3. Compliance to the Standards for Accessible Design and Web Content Accessibility Guidelines

-4) ADA Usability is the space that overlaps the Accessibility Standards and Universal Design, which is the design and composition of an environment so that it can be accessed, understood and used to the greatest extent possible by all people regardless of their age, size, ability or disability.
-Creating ADA Usability in your physical and virtual spaces will show your potential customers that you want them to be there!
+4. ADA Usability is the space that overlaps the Accessibility Standards and Universal Design, which is the design and composition of an environment so that it can be accessed, understood and used to the greatest extent possible by all people regardless of their age, size, ability or disability.
+Creating ADA Usability in your physical and virtual spaces will show your potential customers that you want them to be there.

 I take accessibility personally, and that’s a good thing.

-It will not grow if you are sued for violations to the ADA Standards for Accessible Design or Web Content Accessibility Guidelines.
+1. I want your business to grow.
+That will happen by enlarging your customer base.
+It will not grow if you are sued for violation of the ADA Standards for Accessible Design or Web Content Accessibility Guidelines.

-2) I am committed to helping your business get and stay compliant with Standards and Codes and to create Usability in your space.
+2. It may not grow as fast if the disability community doesn't find your space welcoming.
+I am committed to helping your business get, and stay, compliant with Standards and Codes and to create Usability in your space.
 This will help your business be more accessible and welcoming to more customers.

 WHY IS THIS PLACE TO TAKE MY STAND*?